Burnout

 How to talk about mental health

-Whether it’s you who’s struggling with a mental health problem or someone you care about, talking about it can make a huge difference.
+Whether it’s you who’s struggling with a mental health concern or someone you care about, talking about it can make a huge difference.

 But how do you kick start a conversation like that?